kamuz/top-wordpress/readme.md

 - [UpdraftPlus](https://wordpress.org/plugins/updraftplus/) - backup your files and database into the cloud and restore with a single click
 - [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) - 1-click migration for your database, media, themes and plugins
+- [Download Plugin](https://wordpress.org/plugins/download-plugin/) - download one or multiple plugin with one click
+- [Download Theme](https://wordpress.org/plugins/download-theme/) - download theme with one click

 ## Content